 "HTC is excited about the new features in Android Lollipop and we can't wait to share them with our customers.
 We are committed to updating our flagship HTC One family as fast as possible.

 "We will begin rolling out updates to the HTC One (M8) and HTC One (M7) in regions worldwide within 90 days of receiving final software from Google, followed shortly thereafter by other One family members and select devices."

-Doing the mathematics that means the company's most recent two flagships should get Android L either at the end of the year or possibly in January of next year, depending on exactly when Google launches Android L.
+Doing the mathematics that means the company's most recent two flagships should get Android Lollipop at least before February of next year.

 We're going to go ahead and assume that most other HTC handsets released in the last year or so will also get the update at some point.

 As a general rule the more recent and high profile a device is the more likely it is to get an update, so the HTC Desire Eye will almost certainly be near the front of the line.

 The HTC One Mini 2, the HTC One Mini and perhaps the HTC One Max and some of the other recent Desire handsets are likely to get the update too, though probably not until sometime after the One M7 and the One M8.